 Mackenzie Gregson, Austin Henderson, Ramolen Laruan, Karen Law, Jaclyn McConnell, Jaclyn O’Brien, Alyssa Scott, Leigha Stiles, and Xujing Zhang

-Jaclyn McConnell, Synergy I & II, oil and acrylic on canvas, 2017
+Jaclyn McConnell, Synergy I, oil and acrylic on canvas, 2017

 Mackenzie Gregson | Bacon and Eggs (2017), mixed media